Craven County, North Carolina Demographics 2026

 Age Demographics

 The median age in Craven County is 39.2 years.
-This is about average than the state median of 39.1 years.
+This is about the same as the state median of 39.1 years.

 Economy, Income & Housing